rfox12/quasar-typescript-starter/README.md

 - `"resolveJsonModule": true` is needed only if importing JSON files into TS code.
 - `"esModuleInterop": true` is needed to better manage non-TS libraries.
 - `"types": [ "quasar" ]` is needed because "the actual import of the Quasar components is done in generated code that for some reason the VS Code is not picking up on consistently (it may be b/c that code is generated as JS not TS)" (cit Kerry on Discord, [reference](https://github.com/quasarframework/app-extension-typescript/pull/39)).
+- `"exclude": [ ... , "/dist"]` is needed or some files which has been copied over for any reason during a build process (eg. a `.d.ts` file inside `src-ssr` folder) would apply their types even when original files has been updated.

 ## Quasar config